Benjamin Davis

 Research Areas: Structure and Dynamics of Galaxies; Black Hole Mass Scaling Relations; Galaxy Evolution

-Benjamin Davis is a Research Associate at New York University Abu Dhabi, who joined as a new CAP³ Fellow in September 2020.
-Ben completed his undergraduate studies in Mathematics, Physics, and Music at Pittsburg State University in 2008.
-Dr Davis earned his doctorate at the University of Arkansas in 2015, under the guidance of his doctoral advisor, Dr Julia Kennefick.
+Benjamin Davis is a Research Associate at New York University Abu Dhabi, who joined as a new CAP³ (now CASS) Fellow in September 2020.
+Davis completed his undergraduate studies in Mathematics, Physics, and Music at Pittsburg State University in 2008.
+He earned his doctorate at the University of Arkansas in 2015, under the guidance of his doctoral advisor, Professor Julia Kennefick.
 After earning his PhD, he remained in Arkansas and taught as a Visiting Assistant Professor of Physics at both the University of Arkansas and Arkansas Tech University.
-In 2016, Ben relocated to Melbourne, Australia, and began a postdoctoral position at Swinburne University of Technology.
-While there, he worked with Prof. Alister Graham for four years.
+In 2016, Davis relocated to Melbourne, Australia, and began a postdoctoral position at Swinburne University of Technology.
+While there, he worked with Professor Alister Graham for four years.